-Acknowledge Education will develop and implement strategic plans to assure quality in the achievement of institutional and academic goals.
+Acknowledge Education trading as Stott’s College will develop and implement strategic plans to assure quality in the achievement of institutional and academic goals.
 Acknowledge Education will use data from student and stakeholder feedback to evaluate the quality of its courses, benchmarking against data from other providers and published data.

 Courses and programs will undergo formal annual review and will be updated for improvements and to maintain currency.